-In review of selected employee and patient survey results regarding Facility senior leaders, the OIG noted satisfaction scores that reflected active engagement with employees and patients.
+Except for the Chief of Staff who was assigned to the position in August 2017, the executive leaders had been working together as a team since December 2015.
+In the review of selected employee and patient survey results regarding Facility senior leadership, the OIG noted satisfaction scores that reflected active engagement with employees and patients.
 The OIG also noted that Facility leaders implemented processes and plans to maintain a committed workforce and positive patient experiences.

-The OIG recognizes that the SAIL model has limitations for identifying all areas of clinical risk but is "a way to understand the similarities and differences between the top and bottom performers" within the Veterans Health Administration (VHA).
-Although the senior leadership team was knowledgeable about selected SAIL metrics, the leaders should continue to take actions to improve performance of the Quality of Care and Efficiency metrics likely contributing to the current "3-Star" rating.
+The OIG recognizes that the Strategic Analytics for Improvement and Learning (SAIL) model has limitations for identifying all areas of clinical risk but is "a way to understand the similarities and differences between the top and bottom performers" within the Veterans Health Administration (VHA).
+Although the senior leadership team was knowledgeable about selected SAIL metrics, the leaders should continue to take actions to improve performance of the Quality of Care and Efficiency metrics likely contributing to the current "4-Star" rating.

-Additionally, the OIG reviewed accreditation agency findings, sentinel events, disclosures of adverse patient events, and Patient Safety Indicator data and did not identify any substantial organizational risk factors.
-However, the OIG noted that the Facility could reduce potential
+Additionally, the OIG reviewed accreditation agency findings, sentinel events, disclosures of adverse patient events, and Patient Safety Indicator data, and did not identify any substantial organizational risk factors.